Valsorim98/Internship/Task5/Connection with database/README.md

+> # This is a documentation file for Task5 Connection_with_database:

+The project runs from main function in main.py.

-> # This is a program to read the database from MongoDB and print the codes from whitelist.
+The program reads the database from MongoDB and prints the codes from whitelist.